Employee Rights No Fees Unless We Win

 The Fair Labor Standards Act is not included in either Title VII of the Civil Rights Act of 1964, 42 United States Code section 2000e, et seq., or in the Fair Employment and Housing Act (FEHA), California Government Code sections 12900 – 12996.
 Nevertheless, it is a statutory basis for bringing a claim of retaliation, and it works in much the same way as claims for retaliation under Title VII or the FEHA.
 An employer is prohibited from discharging or otherwise discriminating against employees who have participated in activities to which they were entitled to participate.

 Prohibited retaliatory practices include not only termination but also constructive discharge.
-Constructive discharge occurs if a “reasonable person in a similar situation would have felt that he [/she] was forced to quit because of intolerable and discriminatory working condition.
+Constructive discharge occurs if a “reasonable person in a similar situation would have felt that he [or she] was forced to quit because of intolerable and discriminatory working conditions.”
 Ford v.
 Alfaro (9th Cir.
 1986) 785 F.2d 835, 841.